Tanishka-Gaidhankar/GroundTruth-HACKATHON/README.md

 ## 📋 Data Requirements

-The system accepts multiple CSV files with the following structure:
+The system accepts multiple CSV files with the following structure (synthetic dataset for requirement) :

 ### 1. **campaigns.csv**
 ```